-We contract with third parties for the manufacture of our product candidates for preclinical studies and, in the case of ALRN-6924, our ongoing clinical trials, and expect to continue to do so for additional clinical trials and ultimately for commercialization.
+We contract with third parties for the manufacture of ALRN-6924 for our ongoing clinical trials, and expect to continue to do so for additional clinical trials and ultimately for commercialization.
 This reliance on third parties increases the risk that we will not have sufficient quantities of our product candidates or drugs or such quantities at an acceptable cost, which could delay, prevent or impair our development or commercialization efforts.

 We do not have any manufacturing facilities or personnel.
-We currently rely, and expect to continue to rely, on third-party manufacturers for the manufacture of our product candidates for preclinical studies and clinical trials under the guidance of members of our organization.
+We currently rely, and expect to continue to rely, on third-party manufacturers for the manufacture of ALRN-6924 for clinical trials under the guidance of members of our organization.
 To date, we have obtained the active pharmaceutical ingredient, or API, of ALRN-6924 from one third-party manufacturer.
 We have engaged a separate third-party manufacturer to conduct fill-and-finish and labeling services, as well as for the storage and distribution of ALRN-6924 to clinical sites.
 We do not have a long-term supply agreement with either of these third-party manufacturers, and we purchase our required drug supplies on a purchase order basis.

-We expect to rely on third-party manufacturers or third-party collaborators for the manufacture of our product candidates for commercial supply of any of our product candidates for which we or any of our future collaborators obtain marketing approval.
+We expect to rely on third-party manufacturers or third-party collaborators for the manufacture of our product candidates for commercial supply of ALRN-6924 or any of our future product candidates for which we or any of our future collaborators obtain marketing approval.
 We may be unable to establish any agreements with third-party manufacturers or to do so on acceptable terms.
 Even if we are able to establish agreements with third-party manufacturers, reliance on third-party manufacturers entails additional risks, including: